Disquiet

 Linking: When posting the track online, please be sure to include this information:

-More on this 278th weekly Disquiet Junto project — “MacConnel’s Jingle: Interpret a work of contemporary art as a graphically notated score” — at:
+More on this 278th weekly Disquiet Junto project — “MacConnel’s Jingle: Interpret a work of contemporary art as a graphically notated score”— at:

 More on the Disquiet Junto at: